 What is a Service Dog?

-A Service Dog is a dog that is individually trained to preform tasks to mitigate a persons disability.
+A Service Dog is a dog that is individually trained to perform tasks to mitigate a person’s disability.

 Three most common groups of Service Dogs:

 - Guide Dogs: for the blind and the visually impaired

 - Hearing Dogs: for the deaf and hard of hearing